The Nokota® breed registry is complex, and this page attempts

 to clarify the various registration categories and methods.

 B. On the advice of Dr. Phillip Sponenberg, the Foundation and Foundation-bred horses have been differentiated into two phenotypic categories, National Park Traditionals and National Park Ranch types (See “Nokota® type”).
-The conservancy manages a small herd of mostly traditional, but also of ranch-type foundation horses (approximately 75 in 2009) in order to maintain as much of the original spectrum of Foundation bloodlines as possible.
-Many of the foundation-bred ranch horses are owned by the Kuntz family.
+The conservancy manages a small herd of mostly traditional, but also of ranch-type foundation horses (approximately 75 in 2017) in order to maintain as much of the original spectrum of Foundation bloodlines as possible.

 Red Wolf, a two year old Ranch type filly.